 The RBI Grade B recruitment follows a structured three-stage selection mechanism:

-- Phase I: Computer-based objective examination with sectional timing and negative marking.
-This stage tests candidates across General Awareness, Reasoning Ability, Quantitative Aptitude, and English Language (for the General stream) or specialised subjects for the DEPR and DSIM streams.
+- Phase I: A computer-based objective examination with sectional timing and negative marking.
+Subjects include General Awareness, Reasoning Ability, Quantitative Aptitude, and English Language for the General stream, and specialized subjects for the DEPR and DSIM streams.

-- Phase-II: Descriptive examination (for certain streams).
-Candidates qualifying Phase-I proceed to this stage, which evaluates writing skills, analytical abilities, and subject-specific knowledge.
+- Phase-II: A descriptive examination (for specific streams).
+Candidates who qualify Phase-I advance to this stage, which evaluates writing skills, analytical abilities, and domain-specific knowledge.

 RBI Grade B Phase 1 Exam Pattern – General Stream